Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 A 27-year-old male with PMH Systolic/Diastolic CHF (EF <15% 7/23/21, s/p AICD), COVID x2, s/p TAVR, CAD, CKD, PAD, hypothyroidism for shortness of breath.
 He has developed progressively worsening shortness of breath for four days.

-He noticed worsening SOB laying on his right side and with exertion.
-He takes his vitals daily and weighs himself daily; he typically weighs 171lbs but has seen a 3.5lb increase in his weight to 174.5lbs over this past week, which prompted him to take one dose of alprazolam 30mg.
+He noticed worsening SOB lying on his right side and with exertion.
+He takes his vitals daily and weighs himself daily; he typically weighs 171 lbs but has seen a 3.5lb increase to 174.5 lbs over this past week, prompting him to take one dose of alprazolam 30mg.

 He noticed a minimal improvement in his symptoms with the alprazolam.